2026 West Central Youth Baseball League Rules

 -

-Yelling instruction at the opposing team's batter (“swing”, etc.) by coaches, fans, or players will not be tolerated.
+Yelling instructions at the opposing team's batter (“swing”, etc.) by coaches, fans, or players will not be tolerated.
 Players are allowed to chant but must do so in a constant tone.
 (Example – you can chant, hey batter, hey batter, but you cannot change your tone and scream BATTER as the ball reaches the plate.)
-It shall be up to the umpire's discretion on what is acceptable
+It shall be up to the umpire's discretion on what is acceptable.

 -

-Suspension of play by calling time-out for the sole purpose of gaining an advantage over the opponent will not be tolerated.
+Suspension of play by calling time-out for the sole purpose of gaining

 -